 LUCAS CONSOLE-VERMA The Lanesborough is proud to support young British talent and to host 21-year-old British-Indian artist, Lucas Console-Verma's first exhibition.
 Since graduating from Winchester School of Art, part of Southampton University - Lucas has gained significant attention from galleries, curators and collectors for his new and striking examinations of art's relationship to technology.
 He was awarded the prestigious Nancy Balfour Prize whilst at university and has exhibited in numerous group shows across the UK.
 Lucas was also nominated for the Freelands Painting Prize in 2023.
 'Going beyond robotic replication, this new series of paintings tries to explore the complexities of recapturing the past.
 All we have left is an impression - a trace of what once was.'
+All works exhibited in 'Lost in Time' are available for purchase.
+Please contact: jo.stevenson@oetkercollection.com Bespoke commissions can be arranged subject to discussion with the artist's agent, Mr Oliver Donovan from Profima Arts.
+Profima Arts manages talented artists and provides them with the right commercial exposure in high-profile locations to exhibit their work.
+For further information about the exhibition and Profima Arts please contact enquiries@profimaarts.com.

-Beyond the Tempest 160cm x 128cm £12,500 inclusive of VAT Beyond The Tempest is an AI interpretation of Rembrandt Van Rijn's masterpiece "Christ in the Storm on the Sea of Galilee" dated 1633.
+Beyond the Tempest 160cm x 128cm For more information please email jo.stevenson@oetkercollection.com Beyond The Tempest is an oil painting inspired by an AI interpretation of Rembrandt Van Rijn's masterpiece "Christ in the Storm on the Sea of Galilee" dated 1633.
 The painting is the only seascape that Rembrandt is known to have painted in his long career.
 Painted in 1633, the large-scale oil painting shows Christ together with his disciples on a fishing boat.
 Caught in a heavy storm on the Sea of Galilee and its towering waves, they try to bring the boat back under control to save their lives.
 Christ who can be seen on the rear of the boat, is the only point of tranquillity in this dramatically lit composition.
 This is one of the most famous paintings of ships at sea which was in the collection of Isabella Stewart Gardner Museum in Boston until 1990 when it was snatched along with twelve stolen paintings by other famous masters.
 This theft of paintings, drawings, and decorative art with an estimated value of hundreds of millions of dollars is considered the largest art heist in US history.
 Until today the identity of the two robbers, who gained access to the museum disguised as policemen and pretending to attend to a disturbance call, remains unknown.
 None of the stolen artworks have been found.